 The Dangers of Falling: Part 3

-“Every fall is different and and every circumstance is handled differently.
-At the end of the day as an outpatient therapist, what we want to do is get that patient back to what they were originally doing before the fall occurred,” said Natividad Medical Center’s Manager of Therapy Services, Blair Limon.
+"Every fall is different, and ever circumstance is handled differently.
+At the end of the day, as an outpatient therapist what we want to do is we want to get that patient back to doing what they were originally doing before the fall occurred," said Limon.

 "Flexibility is a big issue with balance because our bodies need to be able to go through the full range of movement in order to correct ourselves so if we start to go one direction and we can’t correct that or we don’t have that movement, we’re more likely to fall," said Limon.